morphismtech/bankchain/Architecture.md

 * Anyone can transfer their Bitcoin to any Bitcoin vault
 * Suspension & Termination
   * Empty vaults can be no-fault terminated
-  * Insolvent banks can
-    * Terminate a vault
-    * Bank can't transferFrom the vault
-    * Depositors have six months to deposit fiduciary tokens on bankchain
-    * Vault funds and bank stakes are transferred to depositors
   * Illiquid banks can
     * Suspend a vault
     * Bank can't transferFrom the vault